zaralogue/team-resources/README.md

 ## Known issues
 (aka things I'm working on)

-Despite the words under the "transparency" value up above, I do struggle with being direct when it comes to relaying difficult feedback.
+Despite the words under the "transparency" principle up above, I do struggle with being direct when it comes to relaying difficult feedback.

 I can tend to take on too many projects/causes/etc (because they're all so interesting!) which can lead to burn out.